All Episodes

 But what happens if patients are suddenly required to see a PA or NP first?

-Let's buy ops yet.
+Let's buy OPSIA.

 Yeah.

-You're right, you're absolutely right there.
+You're absolutely right there.

-That uh it you actually have to go through a couple of stages.
+You actually have to go through a couple of stages.

 You no longer have your old-time family physician who's known you for years.

-But melanoma is a classic example of something that gets treated by, as you say, the doctor who knows you well enough to know when something's grown a little more, changed a little colour or whatever, and you're being seen by low-level care.
+But melanoma is a classic example of something that gets treated by, as you say, the doctor who knows you well enough to know when something's grown a little more, changed a little color or whatever, and you're being seen by low-level care.

 If you don't want to be hyper-regulated by the government in every way, you go into something else.

-Medicine has ceased to be a middle class profession in a lot of these countries.
+Medicine has ceased to be a middle-class profession in a lot of these countries.

-Now we don't know whether that will apply here.
+Now, we don't know whether that will apply here.

-Florida is full of Canadian doctors who would rather work under the discredited American medical system than under the benign utopian Canadian health care system.
+Florida is full of Canadian doctors who would rather work under the discredited American medical system than under the benign, utopian Canadian healthcare system.

 Maybe they'll stay here, maybe they'll go to Costa Rica, I don't know.

-And uh we so where do you we can we kid ourselves that it's uh it's progressive to take away all the most skilled people from third world countries and bring them to work here because nobody wants to work in the in the uh in it, we can never provide enough doctors and nurses for the medical system here.
+And so where do you, we kid ourselves that it's progressive to take away all the most skilled people from third world countries and bring them to work here because nobody wants to work in the in it.

-But for you, if you're on the receiving end, what it means is that where you would previously have been seen by a doctor, you're now gonna be seen by a nurse practitioner uh or or some other level uh of uh of qualified aid, and you'll have to jump through several hoops before you uh eventually get to see the doctor.
+But for you, if you're on the receiving end, what it means is that where you would previously have been seen by a doctor, you're now going to be seen by a nurse practitioner or some other level of qualified aid.

-Lots of lots of fun straight ahead.
+Lots of fun straight ahead.

 Boy, you guys really are just at the beginning of this learning curve.

-He's been sitting with his legs crossed for three years, he knows what it's like.
+He's been sitting with his legs crossed for three years.

-The I love this word.
+I love this word.

 The Obama administration is struggling to come up with the money.